Fiserv/Commerce-Hub/docs/Resources/API-Documents/DaaS/Returns-Optimizer-Service.md

 # Returns Optimizatoin Service

-Returns Optimization Service (EDS) enables sharing of relevant data between like industry merchants to compare cardholder's likelyhood to return a product.
-Merchants can leverage the data to make a more informed authorization decision in an attempt to reduce refunds.
+Returns Optimization Service (ROS) enables sharing of relevant data between like industry verticals by receiving a consumer return report.
+Merchants can leverage the data to make a more informed transaction decision in an attempt to reduce refunds.

 ---